-Not exactly.
-But the fact remains: broken links are bad for user experience.
-And user experience is something that Google cares deeply about—that’s why they adjusted their algorithm to go after sites with too many distracting ads a few years ago.
+Broken links are bad for user experience, which is something that Google cares deeply about.
+That’s why they adjusted their algorithm to go after sites with too many distracting ads a few years ago.

 4. Make sure your site is mobile-friendly

-Most searches take place on mobile devices as opposed to desktop.
-So having a mobile-friendly website is more important than ever.
+Most searches take place on mobile devices, so having a mobile-friendly website is more important than ever.

-Check whether or not your site needs work with Google’s Mobile-Friendly Test tool.
+Check whether your site needs work with Google’s Mobile-Friendly Test tool.

 5. Switch to HTTPs

 Yeah, that’s wrong.
 HTTPS is not a factor in deciding whether or not to index a page, at all.
 We do use HTTPS as a light-weight ranking factor, and having HTTPS is great for users.
 A free certificate from Let’s Encrypt works just as well.— 🍌 John 🍌 (@JohnMu) January 29, 2019

 If you’re not using HTTPS in 2020, then it’s probably time to make the switch.

 Potential ranking boosts aside, HTTPs will protect your visitors’ data.
 This is especially important if you have any contact forms on your site.
 If you’re asking for passwords or payment information, then it’s not just important, it’s an absolute must.

 Duplicate content is exact or near-duplicate content that appears on the web in more than one place.